Splitting differential equations using Galois theory: Introduction

 \begin{enumerate}[(a)] \item develop general model-theoretic tools to determine sufficient conditions for a definable fibration to split, \item give some concrete algebraic characterization of splitting for the logarithmic derivative. \end{enumerate}

 For step (a), we use model-theoretic Galois theory, which makes sense in any $\omega$-stable theory.
 Given a fixed definable set $\calC$, any $\calC$-internal type comes equipped with a definable group of transformations, called its binding group.
 In the case of algebraic differential equations, this corresponds to the Galois group associated to Kolchin's strongly normal extensions \cite{kolchin1953galois}, themselves a generalization of the Galois groups of Picard-Vessiot extensions.
-We obtain the following general criteria:
+As suggested by the anonymous referee, we now state what our methods yield in a general $\omega$-stable context, which is Theorem \ref{theo: int-implies-almost-split-gen} below:

+\begin{customthm}{A} Fix some $\omega$-stable theory $\mathrm{Th}$ eliminating imaginaries, some algebraically closed set of parameters $A$ and some $A$-definable pure algebraically closed field $\calC$.